 The main activities to deliver on these objectives include:

 - Supporting evidence-based policy-making (i.e. developing and pooling studies, data and statistics);

 - Developing capacity-building activities for public and private institutions at local, regional and national levels to help them acquire the right skills and knowledge related to SHARE objectives;

 - Carrying out advocacy, awareness-raising actions and events, including dissemination of evidence and good practices related to the contribution of sport to regional development.

 KEA is the scientific and public affairs coordinator of the SHARE initiative.

-The SHARE core experts and stakeholders have worked together to produce three research papers exploring various ways in which sport and physical activity can contribute to the future objectives of the EU Cohesion Policy.
+The SHARE core experts and stakeholders have worked together to produce several research papers exploring various ways in which sport and physical activity can contribute to the future objectives of the EU Cohesion Policy.
 These papers are widely disseminated to ensure all relevant decision-makers are equipped with this knowledge and to harness sport’s contribution for local and regional development:

 - The contribution of sport to regional development through Cohesion Policy 2021-2027 available in EN, FR, DE;

 - Mapping Smart Specialisation Strategies for sport available in EN, FR, DE;

 - Active Development: An integrated contribution from sport and physical activity to economic and social development available in EN;